valencik/mastersAPSC/documents/thesis/thesis.md

 For example, there are 212835 entries[^our-data-set] that span from 1896 to 2014.
 We can answer questions such as "What percentage of all entries are journal articles?"
 As Table @tbl:typesAll shows, the majority of the document types in the NSR are journal articles.
-The next most popular are reports, and conference proceedings.
+The next most popular are reports and conference proceedings.
 There are fewer books and preprints than there are unknown and unlabeled entries.
 The python code to produce these results is shown in Snippet \ref{blk:typesAllCode}.